 Chair’s Message

-At this point in our history, it is worth remembering that none of this would have been possible without the vision and steadfast support of our benefactor, The Nippon Foundation and its Chair, Dr. Yohei Sasakawa.
+It is worth remembering that none of this would have been possible without the vision and steadfast support of our benefactor, The Nippon Foundation and its Chair, Dr. Yohei Sasakawa.
 Dr. Sasakawa’s vision for a truly global organization to ensure high levels of education and training in the maritime sector, which in turn, will facilitate the rapid growth and globalization in international shipping.
-The Global Maritime Professional initiative which resulted in the “Body of Knowledge 2019” document is a major step forward in achieving this high level of standardization in the maritime sector globally.

-IAMU has steadily grown in membership over the years but in recent years it has made major advances in enhancing our student engagement, connecting our faculties in organizational development and research projects and increasing our collective voice to key organizations like the International Maritime Organization (IMO) and industry associations.
+The IAMU has steadily grown in membership over the years but in recent years it has made major advances in enhancing our student engagement, connecting our faculties in organizational development and research projects and increasing our collective voice to key organizations like the International Maritime Organization (IMO) and associations in the shipping industry.

 Sincerely,